 The glorious peak achievement of the new feature film culture that burgeoned here in the 70s, Geoff Murphy’s 1983 Utu is unveiled afresh in its ravishing, pictorial splendour.
 Here it is, our own turbulent history, transcribed with cinematic élan — and an elegiac, absurdist vision of the devil’s mischief in paradise.– 2013 New Zealand International Film Festival programme

-Utu Redux was funded by the initial equity partners in the production of the original film, the New Zealand Film Commission, the New Zealand Film Archive and Park Road Post Production, which also did all the technical restoration work.
-The offline edit was done at The Dub Shop and digital scanning by Weta Digital.
+Utu Redux funded by the initial equity partners in the production of the original film, The NZ Film Commission, Nga Taonga and Park Road Post Production (which did all the technical restoration work)